Kurt Aepli: Creative output

 The success of the companies Burch-Korrodi and Trudel Juwelier was due in large part to the professional-technical know-how and the creative contribution of Aepli.
-In the studio of Meinrad Burch, the almost legendary "goldsmith-triumvirate", as it was referred to locally in the trade, eventually developed.
-It consisted of Aepli (chief designer), Martin Bucher (chef d’atelier) and Berger Bergersen (master enameler), all three of whom were professionally and technically equally adept, complemented one another's respective fields of expertise and worked famously as a team.
+In the studio of Meinrad Burch, "goldsmith-triumvirate", as it was referred to locally in the trade, eventually developed.
+It consisted of Aepli (chief designer), Martin Bucher (chef d’atelier) and Berger Bergersen (master enameler), all three of whom were professionally and technically equally adept, complemented one another's respective fields of expertise and worked as a team.

 Aepli's style might best be described as the evolution of Modernism, the Bauhaus and Art Déco.
 Using a scientific approach, compositions methodically evolved from the basic geometric shapes, using nothing but flat, square or round stock.
 Yet a close observation of nature and its creations led him to conclude that there were no incorrect forms, colors or sounds in nature, which is recognizable throughout his decade-long creative activity.

 This dynamic was maximized by the inclusive application of high-value materials.
-Lines, forms and shapes were pared down to their essence in a sure-footed manner that was as consistent as it was calculating.
-As a consequence, these pieces required the most exacting standards of execution.
+Lines, forms and shapes were pared in a sure-footed manner that was consistent and calculated.
+As a consequence, these pieces required exacting standards of execution.
 Jewelry, frequently using unusual gemstones, and ecclesiastical implements were created by him, both at Burch-Korrodi, as well as later at Trudel Juwelier.
-Besides designing, Aepli frequently carried out the silversmithing jobs himself, normally stamped A.
+Besides designing, Aepli frequently carried out the silversmithing jobs himself, normally stamped "A".

 Although the clientele consisted mainly of aficionados and collectors, the name of Kurt Aepli was little known to the general public.
-For decades, his oeuvre was shrouded under the studio of Burch-Korrodi.
-Although this manner of prescribed anonymity bothered him, his unmistakable style left its mark on goldsmiths and silversmiths, reaching far beyond the German-speaking part of Switzerland, particularly north of the Alps.
+For decades, his oeuvre was under the studio of Burch-Korrodi.
+Although this manner of prescribed anonymity bothered him, his style left its mark on goldsmiths and silversmiths, reaching far beyond the German-speaking part of Switzerland, particularly north of the Alps.
 He set new standards for the creation of jewelry and implements.

 Educational career

 1945 Kurt Aepli was elected a specialist subject teacher to the School of Arts in Zurich, which remained under the direction of Johannes Itten until 1954.
 He taught goldsmiths, silversmiths, chasers, engravers, metal spinners, gemstone setters, designers and metal polishers.
 All student apprentices in the school district of Zurich from these professions learned their respective trade theory, gemology and rendering from him.
-Besides teaching compulsory trade curricula, Aepli also taught continuing education night classes at the School of Arts in Zurich, providing tradespeople with an opportunity to further their skills in silversmith techniques.
-Here too, Aepli's creative abilities were greatly appreciated by students, leaving their mark on many of them.
+Besides teaching compulsory trade curricula, Aepli also taught continuing education night classes at the School of Arts in Zurich.
 He retired from his 35-year career as an educator at the School of Arts in Zurich in April 1980.